ergoplatform/ergodocs/docs/dev/stack/mosaik/intro.md

 ![Mosaik 5](../../../assets/img/mosaik/tutorial1-5.png)

-Other existing Mosaik executors are Ergo Wallet App for Desktop and the MosaikJS executor to run Mosaik apps in browser.
+Other existing Mosaik executors are Ergo Wallet App for Desktop and the [Mosaik web executor](https://github.com/MrStahlfelge/mosaik-kt-js) to run Mosaik apps in browser.

 Check out the view elements and actions provided, and feel free to check out the JSON shown in the desktop debugger.